Skip to main content

 Allison Brun, O.D.

-Dr. Brun earned her doctorate from Pennsylvania College of Optometry at Salus University in Elkins Park, PA, after completing her bachelor's in Biology and Chemistry at Millersville University.
-She earned clinical honors while completing her training at Yealy Eye Care, Mulqueeny Eye Centers in St. Louis, MO, The Eye Institute at Salus University in Philadelphia, PA, and Seidenberg Protzko Eye Associates in Havre de Grace, MD.
-She is a member of the American Optometric Association and the Pennsylvania Optometric Association, and has volunteered for Special Olympics, VisionCorps, and participated in many screenings for the community throughout her schooling.
-Dr. Brun can provide comprehensive and contact lens eye exams to children and adults, diagnose and treat ocular disease, and provide emergency care to her patients.
-Dr. Brun is originally from Delaware County, PA but is excited to be back and settle down in Lancaster County with her fiancée, Austin.
+Dr. Brun earned her Doctorate from the Pennsylvania College of Optometry at Salus University in Elkins Park, PA, after completing her Bachelor's in Biology and Chemistry at Millersville University.
+She earned clinical honors while completing her training at Yealy Eye care, Mulqueeny Eye Centers in St. Louis, MO, The Eye Institute at Salus University in Philadelphia, PA, and Seidenberg Protzko Eye Associates in Havre de Grace, MD.
+She is a member of the American Optometric Association and the Pennsylvania Optometric Association and has volunteered for Special Olympics, VisionCorps, and participated in many screenings for the community throughout her schooling.
+Dr. Brun can provide comprehensive eye exams and contact lens eye exams to children and adults, diagnose and treat ocular disease, and provide emergency care to her patients.
+Dr. Brun is originally from Delaware County, PA, but is excited to be back and settle down in Lancaster County with her fiancé, Austin.
 In her free time, Dr. Brun likes to hang out with her friends and family and try new places in the city.

 Emily Frank, O.D.

-Dr. Frank received her degree from Pennsylvania College of Optometry and then completed a residency in ocular disease at OMNI Eye Specialists in Baltimore.
-She has well over a decade of eye care experience and has spent most of that at a referral clinic for diagnosis and management of ocular disease in Baltimore.
-She finds eye-care immensely fulfilling because in addition to helping people with the gift of sight, she has had the opportunity to connect with diverse patients from around the world.
+Dr. Frank received her degree from the Pennsylvania College of Optometry and then completed a residency in ocular disease at OMNI Eye Specialists in Baltimore.
+She has well over a decade of eye care experience and has spent most of that time at a referral clinic for diagnosis and management of ocular disease in Baltimore.
+She finds eye care immensely fulfilling because, in addition to helping people with the gift of sight, she has had the opportunity to connect with diverse patients from around the world.
 Whether it is through her work teaching at CCBC, interns, and technicians, or keeping current on evolving treatment options at her practices, Dr. Frank continues to grow and share her knowledge.

 Dr. Frank is proud to now call Lancaster County home with her husband and three children.
 She is an avid volunteer at her children's elementary schools and a member of St Leo Parish.